Authentic Lessons for 21st Century Learning

 • Lesson Slides (attached)

-• CER Explanations handout (attached; one per student)
+• CER Explanations handout (attached; one per student; print on both sides)

 • Digestion Model Student Guide (attached; one per student)